 - You must attend the next New International Student Orientation Program.

 - To become registered in the USCIS SEVIS database, you must meet with an ISSO adviser immediately when you receive your stamped immigration document (I-20 or DS-2019) and your I-94 card.

-If you are planning to travel overseas, make sure you have these things in order to re-enter the United States.
-Please consult the International Student Advisors in the International Students and Scholars Office (ISSO) for further information.
+If you are planning to travel outside th U.S,, make sure you have these things in order to re-enter the United States.
+Consult the International Student Advisors for further information.

-- A valid passport.
-We recommend one that is valid 6 months into the future.
+- We recommend one that is valid 6 months into the future.